TLanetteRose/TLPPortfolio/codenotes.md

 ### 12/12/2021

 Had to fix my hamburger menu.
 I keep having a problem with 'forEach'.
 From what I read, this happens when I use forEach with an object and not an array.
 It keeps saying that 'forEach is not a function'.
 I used another reference code instead.
+Note for next time-- I want the images to be the same size.
+I may use background image for each one.

 Resources:

 - [Easy Hamburger Menu with JS](https://dev.to/ljcdev/easy-hamburger-menu-with-js-2do0)

 ---

 My name is Trista Lanette Pollard.
 My journey towards becoming a Front-End Web Developer started over 4 years ago.
 I became interested in computer coding after a parent approached me about sponsoring the "Hour of Code" with Code.org at our school.
 Once I attended a training session in New York City, I was hooked!